Thanks for stopping by!

 My first novella, Raven’s Heir, is published with Rooglewood Press.
 One of my historical novels placed within the 2018 ACFW Genesis semifinals.

-My debut novel, The Dream Weaver’s Bride: Asenath’s Story, releases Spring 2021 with Guideposts and the Ordinary Women of the Bible series.
+My debut novel, The Dream Weaver’s Bride: Asenath’s Story, released Spring 2021 with Guideposts and the Ordinary Women of the Bible series.

 I’m also represented by Tamela Hancock Murray of the Steve Laube Agency.